dukeboard/dukeboard.github.io/doc/DOC.md

 #### Parameters

 Parameters are sometimes useful to adapt the behavior of a piece of code.
-These parameter can be used to set the delay of a timeout, the name of a component, the color of a frame, etc.
+These parameters can be used to set the delay of a timeout, a display name of a frame, the color of a frame, etc.
+To declare a parameter, just declare a field in your class, and add to it the `@Param` annotation.
+The default value of a parameter has to be specified in the annotation as shown on the right.
-Kevoree only supports the `Param` annottaion on *Primitive* types and their boxing equivalent.
+<span class="warning-bloc"><span class="fa fa-exclamation-triangle fa-lg orange"></span> Kevoree only supports the `Param` annottaion on *Primitive* types and their boxing equivalent.</span>

 >Java